-What is a Stella coin?
+What Is a Stella Coin?

 The Stella coin, issued in the late 19th century, is a highly rare $4 gold coin.

 Its name comes from the Latin “stella”, which means “star”.
-The name was not accidentally chosen, as it symbolizes not only the reverse design, but also highlights its exclusivity and rarity among other gold coins of the time and even ancient Roman gold coins.
+The name was not accidentally chosen, as it symbolizes not only the reverse design, but also highlights its exclusivity and rarity among other gold specimens of the time and even ancient Roman gold coins.

-Despite the far-reaching plans and the ambitiousness of the goal, the project was not adopted, and the coins were not put into mass production.
+Despite the far-reaching plans and the ambitiousness of the goal, the project was not adopted, and the four dollar coin pieces were not put into mass production.
 In practice, it turned out that the denomination of 4 dollar gold coin did not exactly meet the existing international standards: the difference in weight and gold content created inconveniences in exchange and settlements, and merchants were not interested in the coin.
-Moreover, the project was not seen in a rosy light by the Congress, so the project did not receive proper attention and funding, so only a small number of issued specimens (which were not very popular then but are producing a boom now) saw the light of day.

 Key Data